ESC Position on MI With Nonobstructive Coronary Arteries

 - Multimodalities are often required to diagnose and evaluate MINOCA.
 Beyond coronary angiograms, use of echocardiograms, magnetic resonance imaging, computed tomography, and intravascular ultrasound frequently assist the clinician in detecting the etiology of MINOCA.
 Given the estimated prevalence of up to 13% of AMI patients having MINOCA, a better understanding regarding the mechanisms and management of these patients is warranted.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, ACS and Cardiac Biomarkers, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardio-Oncology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Atherosclerosis, Biological Markers, Cardiotoxins, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Coronary Stenosis, Coronary Thrombosis, Kidney Failure, Chronic, Magnetic Resonance Imaging, Myocardial Infarction, Myocarditis, Pulmonary Embolism, Respiratory Distress Syndrome, Adult, Stroke, Sympathomimetics, Tachycardia, Takotsubo Cardiomyopathy, Tomography, X-Ray Computed, Troponin, Cardiotoxicity